 Being an Airbnb Superhost is beneficial not only within the community but also beyond.
 In short: it gets you invited to stuff.
-Airbnb doesn’t just give you a round of applause for your hard work (see above), it also asks you to…hang out.
+Airbnb doesn’t just give you a round of applause for your hard work, it also asks you to…hang out.
 Superhosts are invited to preview upcoming releases and attend exclusive events.
 Next up: a star on the Hollywood Walk of Fame.

 And now, a few words from some Airbnb Superhost vets.

-Shelby encourages interpersonal hospitality in order to create distinct experiences for each distinct guest.
-But you don’t have to be the friendliest of people ever or have the best property in the world to achieve this.
+Superhost Shelby encourages interpersonal hospitality in order to create distinct experiences for each guest.
+You don’t have to be super outgoing or have the best property in the world to achieve this.
 Why?
 Because the experience you provide for your guests is not just about who you are but how well you plan.
-That’s why Shelby urges hosts to determine things to do during the stay – it’s your responsibility as a host to be as prepared as possible.
+That’s why Shelby urges hosts to outline things to do during your guests’ stay that will enhance their experience – it’s your responsibility as a host to be as prepared as possible.

 There are some easy steps to take in order to hike up your Airbnb persona, even if it doesn’t come naturally to you or if your property is not so well-endowed.
 For instance, you can take some motions towards upgrading your host output or Airbnb’ing your place.
 Fake it until you make it, as they say.
 As long as you keep your guests happy, you’re doing a good job.

-Here Denise is encouraging you to take one step further with your guest communication – don’t just be available, be engaged.
-Their first impression of you is your profile, so while it’s important to set it up in a way that exudes who you are as a host, it’s equally as important to follow through by sprinkling personality and personableness over the guest lifecycle.
-If you’re a professional host, engaging with every guest who messages you can be tiring and even overwhelming.
-So we’ll do it for you.
-We’re not simply around day and night, we also research data from your Airbnb inbox history and other resources that will allow us to communicate with your guests the way you would.
-Super Airbnb management, Superhost.
+Superhost Denise encourages you to take it one step further with your guest communication – don’t just be available, be engaged.
+Their first impression of you is your profile, so while it’s important to set it up in a way that exudes who you are as a host, it’s equally as important to follow through by sprinkling personality throughout the entire guest lifecycle.
+Delegating communication doesn’t necessarily have to cost your guests in personable correspondence.
+Guesty’s customer service experts will utilize data from your Airbnb inbox history and other resources that will allow us to communicate with your guests the way you would.